Azure/PSRule.Rules.Azure/README.md

 ## Language reference

-PSRule.Rules.Azure extends PowerShell the following cmdlets.
+PSRule.Rules.Azure extends PowerShell with the following cmdlets.

 ### Commands

 The following commands exist in the `PSRule.Rules.Azure` module:

 - [Export-AzRuleData](docs/commands/PSRule.Rules.Azure/en-US/Export-AzRuleData.md) - Export resource configuration data from one or more Azure subscriptions.
+- [Export-AzTemplateRuleData](docs/commands/PSRule.Rules.Azure/en-US/Export-AzTemplateRuleData.md) - Export resource configuration data from Azure templates.

 ## Changes and versioning

 Modules in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.
 Prior to v1.0.0, breaking changes may be introduced in minor (0.x.0) version increments.
 For a list of module changes please see the [change log](CHANGELOG.md).

 > Pre-release module versions are created on major commits and can be installed from the PowerShell Gallery.
 Pre-release versions should be considered experimental.
 Modules and change log details for pre-releases will be removed as standard releases are made available.